DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 When building a data flow destination the procedure is to:
-1. create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and select the table from the drop down.
+Create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and select the table from the drop down.

-0. create a data destination - in this case an OLEDB destination (see below)
+0. create a data destination - in this case an OLEDB destination
 0. link the source and the destination and then set column mappings